 3. You Tried a Different Tempo

 A common reason for your muscles to overreact to an exercise stimulus is that you have slowed down the eccentric portion of the lift.
-The eccentric is the portion of the lift that has to do with lengthening the muscles, so with a bicep curl it would be the downward motion.
+The eccentric portion of the lift has to do with lengthening the muscles, so with a bicep curl it would be the downward motion.

-If you have recently done some curls with slower eccentrics than usual, you may find yourself feeling a little stiff afterward.
+If you have recently done some curls with slower eccentrics than usual, you may feel a little stiff afterward.

 For example, I recently did some very light but very slow Romanian deadlifts.
 My hamstrings were so sore it was hard to move my legs the next day even though hamstring exercises and deadlifts are not a new stimulus to me.

 Just as there is a minimum required dose for seeing progress, there is also an upper threshold of volume from which you can efficiently recover from.
 Therefore, it may be possible that you increased the volume of your biceps too much and are one step closer to your threshold.
 Or you made a big jump from what you normally do.

 For example, if you normally do one bicep exercise in your workout, but today you did 3 different bicep exercises instead, or you increased the reps, sets, or load significantly, you may also see a reaction.